Testing enterprising potential

 The GET test

 The General measure of Enterprising Tendency (GET) test was developed in 1987-1988 by Dr Sally Caird and Mr Cliff Johnson at Durham University Business School with funding from the University Grants Council whose functions have now been taken over by the Higher Education Funding Council for England.
-The research followed a literature review to identify key psychological characteristics of entrepreneurs which could be applicable to other enterprising people.
-Psychological tests were reviewed and a bank of entrepreneurial descriptive statements was assembled from the literature on entrepreneurs, the psychological tests of key entrepreneurial characteristics and pilot testing with entrepreneurs.

 Further Developments of the GET test